Most Private AI Image Generators: Who Keeps Your Data? (2026)

 Are AI-generated images truly private?

-On ZSky AI (cloud, no account, not stored) and Stable Diffusion (local), yes.
+On ZSky AI (cloud, free account, not stored) and Stable Diffusion (local), yes.
 On Midjourney, no — images are public by default.

 Does OpenAI store DALL-E images?